I believe everyone is creative.

 The only constant is the ever-increasing pace of change, at an increasingly exponential rate.

 Ask a group of adults if they can draw and watch how few hands are raised.
-Ask a classroom of 6 years-olds and every hand shoots into the air.
+Ask a classroom of 6 years-old’s, and every hand shoots into the air.
 We were all kids once, but the stagnant corporate environment has drummed into us the idea of looking for the “one right answer.”
 That you’re either right or you’re wrong.
-So much so, that we’ve simply stopped looking for the others.
+So much so, that we’ve simply stopped looking for the other, more creative answers.
 We’ve been iterating instead of innovating, making marginal improvements on what worked the year before.

-As head of Innovation and Creativity at The Walt Disney Company, I worked with some of the most creative people in the world.
+As Head of Innovation and Creativity at The Walt Disney Company, I worked with some of the most creative people in the world.
 Not just animators and “Imagineers,” but also “Cast Members” (which was Walt Disney’s creative term for his employees); everyday Disney employees who, when given the tools to think differently, came up with innovative solutions to real issues.
 For The Walt Disney Company to grow from a simple mouse cartoon into an entire entertainment empire, they needed a lot more than iteration and marginal improvements.
 They needed to foster an environment of creativity, where every single employee was encouraged to raise their hand and share their creative ideas.

 Think back to the 6-year-old you.
-The you, who believes that anything is possible.
-The curious you, who always asks, “Why?”
-The you, who could draw and raised your hand to prove it.
-The you, who turned a cardboard box into a rocket ship or a castle.
+The you who believes that anything is possible.
+The curious you who always asks “Why?”
+The you who knew you could draw, and raised your hand to prove it.
+The you who turned a cardboard box into a rocket ship or a castle.
 This 6-year-old is who will be leading the next revolution.
 Creating the next big ideas.
 Staying ahead of the curve, and changing the world in the process.